-Some babies born to women with symptoms of COVID-19 in China have been born prematurely.

-It is unclear whether this was due to the illness, or the doctors made the decision for the baby to be born early because the woman was unwell.
+Some babies born to women with symptoms of COVID-19 have been born prematurely.
+Often the doctors made the decision for the baby to be born early because the woman was very unwell.

 Newborn babies and infants do not appear to be at increased risk of complications from the infection.